 What is the purpose of wainscoting?

 The original functional purpose of wainscoting, however, was not as elegant.
-Instead, it was a way to conceal damp spots on walls, a common result of poor plumbing and inadequate insulation.
+Instead, it was a wall covering to conceal damp spots on walls, a common result of poor plumbing and inadequate insulation.
 As plumbing and insulation technologies grew sophisticated, home developers maintained the use of wainscoting to elevate a home’s aesthetics and value.
+It’s common to add a chair rail above it to further enhance the look and protect walls in a dining room.

 Should You DIY Your Home’s Wainscoting?